 Where to stay in Munich:

-- Hotels in Melbourne generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 Google states that 3-star averaging $144, 5-star averaging $469 for a night stay.
+Hotels in Munich generally start from around $100 a night for a double room and increase incrementally as the luxury rating rises towards 5 Google states that 3-star averaging $144, 5-star averaging $469 for a night stay.